alicefracchia/Melanoma_delineator_streamlit/README.md

-# Lund_conference
+# Melanoma_delineator

-Advanced data analysis and AI for biomedical imaging
+Streamlit app to guide the user through my machine-learning pipeline to delineate melanomas from photoacoustic and ultrasound imaging data.